 The postpartum visit schedule consists of home visits on days 1 and 3, additional lactation visits as needed, and office visits at weeks 1, 3 and 6.
 Your final visit will include a physical exam and pap if needed.
-In addition to home visits during the first week, Kristin continues to be available by phone 24/7 for urgent concerns throughout the remainder of your care.
+In addition to home visits during the first week, your midwife continues to be available by phone 24/7 for urgent concerns throughout the remainder of your care.

-Kristin provides care for your well newborn during the first two weeks of life.
+Your midwife provides care for your well newborn during the first two weeks of life.
 Care includes physical assessment, weight checks, newborn metabolic screening and congenital heart defect screening.
 At 2 weeks, your baby will enter pediatric care with the provider of your choice.

 Breastfeeding, Chestfeeding and Co-Nursing

 Kristin provides proactive, attentive lactation support as part of postpartum care.
 Skilled support in the early days of breastfeeding/chestfeeding can prevent common difficulties such as nipple soreness and engorgement, while ensuring your continued milk supply.
-Kristin will help you make sure your baby has a good latch and teach you how to position your baby for ample milk transfer.
+Your midwife will help you make sure your baby has a good latch and teach you how to position your baby for ample milk transfer.
 For lactating parents, the postpartum transition revolves around feeding the baby.
 When we ensure that lactation is going well, we support the entirety of the postpartum transition.

 Safety of Out-of-Hospital Birth

 Around the world, midwifery care is the gold standard for care during pregnancy and birth.
 Countries that have the highest rates of midwifery care have the lowest rates of complications and adverse outcomes.
 Numerous studies have documented the safety of out-of-hospital birth and the appropriateness of midwifery care for normal pregnancy and birth.